 Beginner's Guide to Seasons in Diablo 3

 The purpose of this beginner seasonal guide is to get you acquainted with the basics of Seasons, as well as introducing you to fast leveling, gearing and farming tips that maximize your seasonal experience.
-While this guide has been created with Patch 2.4.2 and Season 8 in mind, many of the strategies carry over between patches and seasons, and will be applicable if you are just starting out in non-seasonal play as well.
+While this guide has been written with seasonal play in mind, many of the strategies carry over to all forms of play, and will be applicable if you are just starting out a non-seasonal character as well.

 Seasons are an optional, recurring game mode that allows you the opportunity to start fresh every few months, leveling a Normal or Hardcore character from scratch without previously earned items, paragon levels, materials and gold.
 A great positive of the Season is reliving the initial progression, and seeing a character grow in great strides.
 Seasons are separate much like the Normal and Hardcore game modes, and it might seem intimidating that your Seasonal character will have to start his own stash, experience and artisan progression.
 None of your efforts will be wasted however, as all your endeavors within a Season — characters, items, paragon levels, gold, etc. — will be rolled over as non-seasonal once the Season concludes.
 A unique incentive of Seasons are the trackable Seasonal Journeys, exclusive Transmogrification awards, and a separate Leaderboard that allows everyone to compete on even grounds.